Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/03-LAB_SC_100_Lab2_Ex2_Conditional_Access.md

 In this Task you create a CA policy to enforce the authentication strenth you created in the previous exercise when signing into Salesforce.

->[!IMPORTANT] Important:
-This task will skip the testing phase.
+>**IMPORTANT**: This task will skip the testing phase.
 In a real world scenario you would test with a limited user scope first as seen in the previous tasks and perform a full rollout after a successful testing phase.

-1. You should still be logged into the Entra ID portal **https://entra.microsoft.com**.
 2. On the left navigation pane, navigate to **Protection** > **Conditional Access** > **Policies**.
 3. Select **+ New policy**.